 Call for Abstracts

 Contributions to the scientific program can be submitted as free papers, posters or videos.
+(For more information on videos, please see page 16.)
 To propose a free paper or poster, please submit a brief summary (i.e. an abstract).

 Abstracts shall have a structured layout (scientific objective, method, results and conclusions).
 The issue must be clearly formulated and an appropriate methodology shall be chosen.
 The conclusions must relate to the results as presented in the article.
 Remarks such as “the results will be discussed“ frequently lead to the rejection of a proposed contribution.
 Abstracts may contain a maximum of 2,500 characters and may be submitted either in German or English.
 The text of the abstract shall be ready for publication without additional editing.